SAAS

 Let me take you back to a conversation I had with my friend Priya in a tiny coffee shop in Bangalore.

-She was bubbling with excitement.
-“I have this idea,” she said, her eyes shining.
-“It’s like Airbnb, but for creative workspaces in small towns.”
+“I have this idea,” she said.
+“It is like Airbnb, but for creative workspaces in small towns.”

 “That sounds amazing,” I replied.
 “So, are you building the app already?”